Is Garage Door Keypad Easy to Hack

 So we just said that rolling codes are more difficult to hack right?
 Well, Samy Kamar found a simple way to get around it.
 He created something called the "Rolljam" which is a device meant to thwart rolling codes.

 The Rolljam blocks the first code that you send over when you press your button and jams it.
-Then you unsuspectingly press the button for a 2nd time.
+Then you unsuspectingly press the button for

 Now that 2nd time works and your garage door opens.
 But what the Rolljam did is save that first code and stored it.